ConflictHQ/PlanOpticon/README.md

-# PlanOpticon
-goes through a video and captures notes and diagrams from the conversation

 PlanOpticon
 Comprehensive Video Analysis & Knowledge Extraction CLI PlanOpticon is an advanced AI-powered CLI tool that conducts thorough analysis of video content, extracting structured knowledge, diagrams, and actionable insights.
 Using state-of-the-art computer vision and natural language processing techniques, PlanOpticon transforms video assets into valuable, structured information.